Fall of the Fascist regime in Italy: Landing in Sicily

-The meeting in Feltre
+Meeting in Feltre

 The fall of Sicily occurred in five weeks, and the armed forces appeared incapable of resisting an invasion of mainland Italy without massive German help.
 Mussolini wrote to Hitler to request a meeting to discuss the situation in Italy, but the letter was never sent since the Führer – who got daily reports on Italy from his ambassador to the Vatican and Himmler agent, Eugen Dollmann, and was worried about the apathy of the Duce and the ongoing Italian military catastrophe – asked him to meet as soon as possible.

 Before the meeting of Feltre, General Vittorio Ambrosio, Chief of the Comando Supremo, gave Mussolini two weeks to disengage Italy from Germany.

 The meeting took place on 19 July in the villa of Senator Achille Gaggia in Feltre.
 Mussolini, Bastianini and Ambrosio met with Hitler and the generals of the German high command to discuss the situation and the possible countermeasures.
 The German delegation included several generals, but neither Göring nor Ribbentrop were present because the Germans were focusing on the military aspects of the situation.
 Ambrosio carefully prepared for the meeting, telling Mussolini that his duty was to exit the war in the next 15 days.
 The Germans had lost faith in the Italians and were only interested in occupying northern and central Italy, leaving the Italian army alone to defend the country from the Allies.
 They also proposed that the Axis supreme command in the peninsula be taken over by a German general, such as Erwin Rommel.
 Hitler began the meeting by blaming the Italians for their weak military performance and asking for draconian measures.
 The meeting was interrupted by an Italian aide telling Mussolini that the Allies were currently heavily bombing Rome for the first time.
 Ambrosio and Bastianini pressed the Duce to tell Hitler that a political solution to the war was necessary for Italy, but Mussolini said that he had been tormented for months by the dilemma of leaving the alliance or continuing the war.
 Mussolini struggled to overcome the sense of inferiority he felt in the presence of Hitler and to speak frankly with his German colleague.
 Eventually, the Duce interrupted the meeting, which was scheduled to last 3 days, to Hitler's chagrin.
 The delegations returned to Belluno via train and after Mussolini greeted Hitler in the afternoon, he returned to Rome by flying his personal aircraft where he could see that the eastern quarters of the city were still burning.

 Grandi decided to move as a result of the inaction.
 On that same evening (19 July), he left Bologna with a first draft of his Order of the Day (Ordine del Giorno, OdG) which was supposed to be presented to the Grand Council.
 He was able to reach Rome just one day later, and on the morning of the 21st, he met Scorza, who told him that Mussolini had decided to convoke the Grand Council.
 It was finally the "gioco grosso", the great game, which Grandi had been waiting for.